 What is root canal treatment?

-A root canal treatment is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.
+A root canal therapy is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.

-Root canal treatment specialist uses specific tools and techniques to reach deep into the tooth, removing inflamed nerve and debris before sealing the canal and applying a filling.
+Root canal specialists uses specific tools and techniques to reach deep into the tooth, removing inflamed nerve and debris before sealing the canal and applying a filling called, gutta percha.
 Removal of the infected nerve stops the pain and further development of the infection.
 If left untreated the infection surrounding the tooth will eventually cause loss of the tooth.

 Do I need a root canal?
-What are root canal symptoms?
+What are the symptoms?

-If you experience any of the symptoms described below we would recommend you see a dentist for an evaluation because you may need a root canal treatment:
+If you experience any of the symptoms described below we would recommend you see a dentist for an evaluation because you may need a root canal:

 - If you have a tender or swollen gum